janaagaard75/desert-walk-solitaire/README.md

 ## TODO

 - Bigger click regions for the icons in the footer.
+- Highlight icons with white.
 - Automatically play the rapid animation when the game is won.
 Is this good enough for as a 'game won screen'?
 - Game lost screen.
 - Glow on pressable icons.
 - Highlight the restart button more when the game has been won or lost.
+White, but without a shadow when it's just clickable?
 - Animate the cards when they are dealt.
 - Small animation when a card is moved into the correct position.
 Could be a small shine effect like the one on records in the Moves app.
 Pixel art example: <https://i.imgur.com/oLmT5Ot.gif>.
 - Draw the numbers on the cards using a custom font or SVGs to make sure they look alike on both platforms.